apsking/countdown.js/README.md

-# countdown-timer.js
+# CountDownTimer
-CountDownTimer is a timing object which can be used to call events for the given length of a time period.
+CountDownTimer is a JavaScript timing object which can be used to call events for the given length of a time period.
 Events can also be assigned to trigger once the CountDownTimer has elapsed.
+CountDownTimers are fully enclosed JS objects with a object-oriented design.

 ##Example Use
 ### Create emtpy timer.